theExplodeGuy/Command-Line-Chatroom-Project---Immerse-2022/README.md

 Usage
 -----
+####Server
+- Run Server.py on a machine.
+- Input that machine's IP and choose a port for the server to run on.
+####Client

-Run Server.py on a machine, inputting that machine's IP To connect to the server run Client.py and type in that IP address and the port it is using to be able to chat with others.
+- To connect to the server run Client.py and type in the IP address and the port of the server.

 Commands:
-There are 2 commands that can be used currently
+The server supports 2 commands.

-- ```!stop``` disconnects you from the server
+- ```!stop``` disconnects you from the server.
-- ```!dm {Name of User you wish to DM} {Message you wish to send}``` Sends a user a message only they can see
+- ```!dm {Name of User you wish to DM} {Message you wish to send}``` Sends a user a message only they can see.